Sydney has an incredible amount of stunning scenery to offer, and phenomenally, some of its more beautiful spots remain relatively free from crowds.

-This is probably the worst kept secret in Sydney, but, is still an often-overlooked place to go for a sporadic Sunday picnic.
+This is probably the worst kept secret in North Sydney, but, is still an often-overlooked place to go for a sporadic Sunday picnic.
 Wendy’s Secret Garden resides in Lavender Bay on Sydney’s North Shore.

-Wendy Whiteley, former wife of the late Australian artist Brett Whiteley, spent a great deal of time to create a garden that gives you a feeling of peace and tranquility, and she succeeded.
+Wendy Whiteley, former wife of the late Australian artist Brett Whiteley, spent a great deal of time to create a public garden that gives you a feeling of peace and tranquility, and she succeeded.

 Overlooking Sydney Harbour, this is a must-go-to picnic spot.
 Be warned though, the garden it is not very easy to find.
 There is no signage leading to the hidden garden, so your best bet is getting it up google maps, or asking locals to point you in the right direction.

 Distance from the CBD: 10-minute drive.